 For whatever your emphasis, whatever your focus, whatever name you embrace - tai chi offers offers something more than this fragmentation of its parts.
 It offers us all something in common - a unique insight into the principles of relaxation under duress.
 It offers concrete breathing techniques for remaining soft rather than hard, and for remaining alert and focused.
 It offers a source of energy and strength that does not rely on muscle size, protein supplements or hours spent lifting weights.
 And it offers a healthy cocktail of physical balance, open and active listening, sticking, rooting and yielding skills.

 Taken together, this collection of life skills doesn't just amount to a few interesting kicks and punches, but rather to a radical formulae for coping with the rigours of 21st century living.
 Don't limit your art.

-Some hard-liners in the world of Tai Chi still argue that sword skills are very useful, if, for example, the supermarket cheese-slicing machine has broken down and the assistant is asking if anyone should be carrying a large slicing implement on their person.
+These people only see value in applications.
+Tai Chi sword skills can be very useful, if, for example, the supermarket cheese-slicing machine has broken down and the assistant is asking if anyone should be carrying a large slicing implement on their person.
 At that moment, the trusty sword Tai Chi practitioner can step forward.

 Tai Chi Sword Training today

 Finally there are those that practice from a 21st century perspective.
 They argue that such weapons are actually metaphors fulfilling an interesting function at this crossroads in our Tai Chi evolution.
 Sword play takes us into other realms, outside the old dusty arena of martial monologues and into a new space where we learn once more about rhythm, adaptation and yielding.